parkerdavis1/birdsmakesound/blog/use-anki-to-learn-bird-sounds/index.md

 <h3 id="batch-import">Batch import files to create a study deck</h3>

-Now when you go to the **Tools** menu in Anki, click on the new option **Media Import...**
+Now when you go to the **Tools** menu in Anki, click on the newly added **Media Import...**

-For **Media directory**, click on **browse** and select the folder with your sound files.
+For **Media directory** click on **browse** and select the folder with your sound files.
 There are some options you can explore but I use the default *Basic* note type with Front: *Media* and Back: *File Name*.
 Click **OK** to create the new deck.

 {% image "images/anki/import-sounds.png", "Import Sound Files Screenshot", "small-image img-center" %}

 A message pops up explaining that it created a new deck from your files.
 There will be a new deck named **MediaImport** on the Anki home screen.
-You can then rename the deck by clicking the cog button to the right of the name, and **rename**.
+You can rename the deck by clicking the cog button to the right of the name, then **rename**.

 {% image "images/anki/rename-deck.png", "Anki Rename Deck Screenshot", "small-image img-center" %}